GeneticGenetic Testing - Genelex

 • warfarin

-Genelex currently offers straightforward genetic tests that reliably identify and classify CYP2D6, CYP2C9 (with VKORC1 for warfarin),CYP2C19, CYP1A2, and NAT2 into their slow, normal, and ultra-fast metabolizing forms.
+Genelex currently offers straightforward genetic tests that reliably identify and classify CYP2D6, CYP2C9,CYP2C19, CYP1A2, and NAT2 into their slow, normal, and ultra-fast metabolizing forms.

 Physician Benefits